 PETG (Polyethylene Terephthalate Glycol) is a material that combines the best of both PLA and ABS materials.
 The G stands for Glycol, which is used to reduce the overheating issues associated with PET.
 Glycol makes the material more suitable and malleable for 3D printing.

 PETG is a completely recyclable material with high impact resistance and good hardness and chemical resistance.
-It has an extrusion temperature of 220-260°C and requires all-metal hot ends to 3D print efficiently.
+It has an extrusion temperature of 220-260°C and requires an all-metal hot end to 3D print efficiently.
 Overall, PETG is a great material to use where you need the mechanical properties of ABS without the drawbacks that are associated with it.

 PVA (Polyvinyl Alcohol) is a soft material that is majorly used for support structures in 3D printing.
 It is highly sensitive to moisture and easily dissolves in water.
 You can use it as a support material for complex components in which it might not be easy to remove the supports.
 Its major downsides are that it is an expensive material and it needs to be stored in airtight containers to avoid moisture absorption.